Rolex GMT-Master II”

 How much does a Rolex GMT-Master II cost?

-The GMT-Master II models in precious metals are also enjoying a price surge on account of the rising gold prices.
+The GMT-Master II models in precious metals perform differently on account of the current gold prices.
 The ref.
-116719BLRO, which features a white gold case, changed hands for around 32,500 USD in 2019.
-Now, you'd need to invest closer to 53,000 USD.
+116719BLRO, which features a white gold case, changes hands for around 50,000 USD.
+In mid-2022, however, you would have had to invest around 57,000 USD in this watch.

 About the GMT-Master II "Fat Lady"